The Satanic Rites of Dracula: Production

-In addition to Lee and Cushing returning from Dracula A.D.
-1972, Coles also reprised his role (Inspector Murray).
-The part of Van Helsing's granddaughter, Jessica, was recast with Lumley; she had been portrayed by Stephanie Beacham in the previous film.
-The screenplay, a mixture of horror, science fiction and a spy thriller, was written by Don Houghton, who had worked on Doctor Who.
+In addition to Christopher Lee and Peter Cushing returning from Dracula A.D.
+1972, Michael Coles reprised his role of Inspector Murray.
+Lorrimer Van Helsing's granddaughter, Jessica, portrayed by Stephanie Beacham in the previous film, was recast with Joanna Lumley.
+The screenplay, a mixture of horror, science fiction and spy thriller, was written by Don Houghton, who had also written the previous film.
 Television veteran John Cacavas composed the original score.

 Production began in November 1972.
-The working title of the movie was Dracula Is Dead ... and Well and Living in London, a reference to the stage and film musical revue Jacques Brel Is Alive and Well and Living in Paris.
+The working title of the film was Dracula Is Dead ... and Well and Living in London, a reference to the stage and film musical revue Jacques Brel is Alive and Well and Living in Paris (1968).
 Lee was not amused.
 Speaking at a 1973 press conference announcing the feature, he said:

 I'm doing it under protest ...
 I think it is fatuous.
 I can think of twenty adjectives – fatuous, pointless, absurd.
 It's not a comedy, but it's got a comic title.
 I don't see the point.

-The film was eventually retitled, but was still marketed in French as Dracula vit toujours à Londres ('Dracula Is Still Living in London').
+The film was eventually retitled, but was still marketed in French as Dracula vit toujours à Londres (Dracula Is Still Living in London).